-We will produce oversight products that help improve LSC's and grant recipients' programs and operations, with the aim of preventing fraud, waste, and abuse; promoting efficiency and effectiveness of organizational operations; and advancing effective and leading-edge governance activities.
+We will conduct oversight activities that help improve the efficiency and effectiveness of LSC's and grant recipients' programs and operations; combat fraud, waste, and abuse; and advance effective and leading-edge governance activities.
 We will ensure that our plans and oversight work support LSC's strategic goals.
 We also aim to be prevention-focused and forward-thinking in all our work planning and execution.
 That includes anticipating risks and challenges before they occur and enabling LSC, the Board, and grantees to proactively address them.

-- 1. Produce relevant, accurate, and timely oversight products that result in program and operational improvements; target fraud, waste, and abuse; and promote efficiency and effectiveness.
-We do this by: - a) Developing easy to read and accessible audit, fraud prevention, and evaluation products, as well as other special reviews. - b) Conducting investigative activities designed to detect, raise awareness of, and weed out fraud, waste, and abuse; and working with law enforcement and prosecutors to hold offenders accountable. - c) Maximizing the use of contracted subject matter experts and high-quality training and development activities to expand our capacity to deliver on behalf of our stakeholders.
+- I. Produce relevant, accurate, and timely oversight products that result in program and operational improvements; target fraud, waste, and abuse; and promote the efficiency and effectiveness of LSC and its grantees.
+To do this, we: - a) Conduct and effectively report on rigorous audit, fraud prevention, and evaluation engagements, as well as other special reviews.
+This includes ensuring that we effectively carry out statutorily required oversight work. - b) Conduct investigative cases and other activities designed to detect, raise awareness of, and weed out fraud, waste, and abuse; actively maintaining the OIG Hotline; and working with law enforcement and prosecutors to hold offenders accountable.